-How to Restore Your WordPress Website from a Backup
+How to Restore Your WordPress Website From a Backup7 min read

 There are a number of reasons for why you will want or need to restore your WordPress website from a backup.
 Some of these reasons are positive, but most of them, sadly, are not.
 Your website could be hacked.
 And sometimes, even though we have good intentions, mistakes happen, and the website stops working or is even deleted.

 On the other hand, maybe you are changing your domain name or just wanted to test a layout of your website that you didn’t like or didn’t perform as good, as you expected.
 These are the, more or less, positive sides of the reasons you may need to restore a WordPress website from a backup.

 If you never thought of creating a backup or don’t even know that means, you can take a look at our blog and find out How to Backup a Website and Make Your Life Easier.